biscuit-auth/website/content/docs/guides/revocation.md

   - how to handle revocation of an attenuated token?
 We cannot just accept a list of revocation ids, otherwise someone could revoke their attenuated token and all of the ancestor tokens.
 Send the token to the authentication service, and let it find the last block's revocation id?

+## How the revocation service receives and stores data

 ## Revocation identifiers